 ‘Don’t bury me… I’m not dead!’

-The Serpent and the Rainbow is a 1988 American supernatural horror feature film directed by Wes Craven (Scream and sequels; A Nightmare on Elm Street; Last House on the Left) from a screenplay by Richard Maxwell and Adam Rodman.
+The Serpent and the Rainbow is a 1988 American supernatural horror feature film directed by Wes Craven (Scream and sequels; A Nightmare on Elm Street; Last House on the Left) from a screenplay written by Richard Maxwell and Adam Rodman.
 The movie stars Bill Pullman, Cathy Tyson, Zakes Mokae, Paul Winfield and Michael Gough.

 The movie is loosely based on the non-fiction book of the same name by ethnobotanist Wade Davis, wherein Davis recounted his experiences in Haiti investigating the story of Clairvius Narcisse, who was allegedly poisoned, buried alive, and revived with an herbal brew that produced what was called a zombie.